CodeYourFuture/syllabus-archive/node-db/lesson5.md

     ```

 ## Mongoose Validation
-Notice how you can save a Post now without having a content, summary (or even a title), let's try to fix that.
+You can still save a Post without having any content, summary or title.
+Let's fix that:

 ### Exercise: Make Title mandatory

-Update the Mongoose Model for Posts to be
+Update the Mongoose Model for Posts:

 ```js
 const schema = new Schema({
     title: {